yaptx/LiveContainer/README.md

 >[!Note]
 If you reinstall AltStore/SideStore using AltServer, you will need to go through these steps again or risk needing to reinstall the app.

-#### Method 2 (Deprecated, Requires AltStore/SideStore)
-- Open Settings in LiveContainer, tap "Patch AltStore/SideStore", and the app will switch to AltStore/SideStore to reinstall it with the tweak applied.
-If you use AltWidget, select "Keep Extension."
-- Wait for the installation to finish, then **reopen AltStore/SideStore**.
-- Return to LiveContainer and press "Test JIT-Less Mode."
-If it says "Test Passed," JIT-less mode is ready.
-- Install your app via the "Apps" tab.
-- Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.

->[!Note]
-If you update or reinstall AltStore/SideStore, you'll need to reapply the patch.
-Re-patch is not needed when you refresh your store.

 ### Installing Apps
 - Open LiveContainer, tap the plus icon in the upper right hand corner and select IPA files to install.
 - Choose the app you want to open in the next launch.